CURRICULUM

 Parent teacher conferences take place three times a year, however, parents are encouraged make appointments at any time to discuss their student’s progress.

 In addition to conferences, Progress Reports are written twice a year.
-At Point Dume School these progress reports take the form of narratives, as they are in-depth reports written by subject teachers and the student’s advisor evaluating the student in terms of both affective performance and cognitive development, covering a range of skills and behavior in the classroom.
+At McKinna Learning Academy these progress reports take the form of narratives, as they are in-depth reports written by subject teachers and the student’s advisor evaluating the student in terms of both affective performance and cognitive development, covering a range of skills and behavior in the classroom.

 Homework